 Commissioner Adams enjoyed high school barrel racing and pole bending prior to graduating from Wells High School.
 She holds an Associates Degree from the LDS Business College of Salt Lake City.

 She has compiled a book entitled; “Box Elder County Historical Photo Tour”— 2,500 hardbound and 2,500 soft copies were published.
 Sales went towards preservation projects.

-Created in 1921, the Utah Department of Agriculture and Food (UDAF) is one of the oldest State agencies and oversees dozens of legislatively mandated programs that promote the healthy growth of Utah agriculture, conserve our natural resources and protect our food supply.
+With roots dating to 1921, the Utah Department of Agriculture and Food (UDAF) is one of the oldest State agencies and oversees dozens of legislatively mandated programs that promote the healthy growth of Utah agriculture, conserve our natural resources and protect our food supply.
 One important program is the Utah Grazing Improvement Program, which works to improve

 Utah rangeland and watersheds.
 In the area of food safety, the Department inspects the State's 4,000 retail outlets and food processing plants for food quality and safety and correct item pricing.
 The Department's Utah's Own program works to reconnect consumers with their food supply and promotes the benefits of Utah's locally grown and processed foods (which represent 15 percent of Utah's economy).
 The Department also protects animal health and the State's $1 billion livestock industry as well as guards against invasive plant and insect species.

 Always Circle Your Herd - Farm Journal Magazine profile of Commissioner Adams